HongruiTang/RePaint-reimplementation/README.md

 ## Re-implementation Details

 We reimplemented the RePaint inpainting method, which modifies the unconditional DDPM's reverse process by conditioning on known regions and resampling (jumping forward in the reverse process).
-Our approach directly uses a pre-trained ddpm-celebahq-256 model from Google, trained on the CelebA-HQ-256 dataset.
+Our approach directly uses a pre-trained `ddpm-celebahq-256` model from Google, trained on the CelebA-HQ-256 dataset.
 No model retraining or architecture modifications were required.

 In our reimplementation, we focused on the following components:

-* Condition on known area: At each denoising step, noise is added to the known (unmasked) region, preserving its content.
-The UNet model predicts noise for the masked region, and these are combined to form the inpainted image.
+- **Condition on known area**: At each denoising step $t$, noise is added to the known (unmasked) region, while a UNet model predicts noise added to the masked region.
+These are combined to form the inpainted image $x_{t-1}$.

-* Bidirectional Resampling: To enhance semantic consistency, we introduced a resampling step where the inpainted region is noised and denoised multiple times.
+- **Bidirectional Resampling**: To enhance semantic consistency, we introduced a resampling step where the inpainted region is noised and denoised multiple times.
 For efficiency, we applied resampling every 10 reverse steps, experimenting with different forward jump lengths.

-* Performance Evaluation: We evaluated the method using LPIPS scores on CelebA-HQ-256, comparing our results with the original paper.
+- **Performance Evaluation**: We evaluated the method using LPIPS scores on CelebA-HQ-256, comparing our results with the original paper.

 ## Reproduction Steps